samvera-labs/hydra_plugins_wg/Guidelines.md

 1. Installation documentation for plugins **should** include a list of all available installation options with a description of their effects.

+  **Justification:** It should not be left up to the implementer to figure out the various ways a plugin may be installed.

 1. Plugin installation instructions **should** include screen shots of any expected changes to the UI.

 ## Error handling